Antenatal care for women who decline blood or blood products in pregnancy (including Jehovah’s Witnesses)

 How do I get referred?

-If you have risk factors for preterm delivery/late miscarriage, the midwife booking the pregnancy will refer you to the clinic at the onset of the pregnancy.
-We aim to see you just after your 12 week scan and no later than 16 weeks depending on your individual risk factors.
+If you have risk factors for preterm birth/late miscarriage, the midwife booking the pregnancy will refer you to the clinic at the onset of the pregnancy.
+We aim to see you first between 12 and 16 weeks depending on your risk factors.
+Other women may be referred up to 26 weeks of pregnancy if their risk factors are only identified later.
+If you think you might be eligible for the preterm birth clinic, please discuss this with your midwife.

 Sickle cell disease pregnancy clinic